Queen Victoria School, Dunblane (Scotland)

 Co-educational and tri-Service

-Because tuition and boarding costs, uniform, books, stationery and most other items of school expenditure are met by the Ministry of Defence, the financial contribution asked of parents is very small; currently it is £1212 per annum.
-The contribution covers only non-essentials and helps to make boarding life more pleasant for the pupils; it allows us to provide newspapers and satellite TV in the houses, for example, as well as contributing towards the costs of transport for school outings.
+Because tuition and boarding costs, uniform, books, stationery and most other items of school expenditure are met by the MoD, the financial contribution asked of parents is very small; currently it is £1,403 per annum.
+The contribution covers only non-essentials and helps to make boarding life more pleasant for the pupils; it allows us to provide newspapers in the houses, for example, as well as contributing towards the costs of transport for school outings.
 Service benevolent funds are very supportive of the school, and can assist those families who are unable to meet some or all of the parental contribution.

 After children whose parents have been killed or injured in Service, priority in admissions is given to children whose parents are likely to be posted frequently during their child’s time at the school.
 We also try to allow siblings to attend QVS together.